 Here in the United States, horse barns and box stalls haven’t changed much in the last 100 years.
 Few horses live in total isolation, of course, but stall confinement with limited turnout is still common, as are behavioral problems, respiratory issues, digestive diseases and other ills associated with that lifestyle.
 Why?

 There are many reasons, not the least of which is the disruption and expense of replacing or retrofitting structures that have been in use for decades.
-And part of the explanation may be plain old resistance to change ---the “We’ve always done it this way and it has worked fine” mindset---is a stubborn reality in any type of business.
+And part of the explanation may be plain old resistance to change—the “We’ve always done it this way and it has worked fine” mindset— a stubborn reality in any type of business.
 But there are practical considerations, too, especially for show and sport operations that need to protect valuable animals from injuries and even blemishes.

 Yarnell acknowledges there’s a risk that horses kept together may jostle or injure each other but in her view it is outweighed by the benefits that communal living offers horses.
 “I understand that if a horse sustains an injury and misses a competition season that this can have negative and long-term consequences,” she says.
 “But as a scientist, I would want to examine the incidence of injury due to turnout with other horses versus the incidence of injury sustained in competition.”